 Planning for customer needs

 All businesses get negative feedback on social media at some point.
 You can use the wealth of feedback — both positive and negative — that you receive from customers on social media to deepen customer relationships and plan better for their needs in the future.
+If you manage to analyze and configure the data your CRM system collected successfully, you can gain potential new customers.

 Use cases for social CRM